-Google Cloud Platform offers a suite of cloud-based services to help users develop and run a multitude of applications.
-Using virtual machines hosted on Google's infrastructure, GCP lets users run large-scale workloads with the reliability and performance of Google's global fiber network.
+Google Cloud Platform (GCP) offers a suite of cloud-based services to help users develop and run a multitude of applications.
+Using virtual machines hosted on Google's infrastructure, GCP allows users to run large-scale workloads with the reliability and performance of Google's global fiber network.

-Elasticsearch on GCP is a performant option for organizations looking for a cloud-based, scalable solution to search and analyze data in real time.
+One-click deploy of Elasticsearch is also available on GCP, a performant option for organizations looking for a cloud-based, scalable solution to search and analyze data in real time.
 From centralized logging, to powerful search applications, to operational analytics, Elasticsearch on GCP lets you simply point, click, and provision an Elasticsearch cluster instantly.
-The integration also includes X-Pack, the product that ships with features to secure Elasticsearch, monitor the Elastic Stack, report and alert on your data, and more.